 Were you hurt on someone else’s property due to unsafe conditions?
 Under Florida law, negligent property owners can be held liable for the injuries guests sustain on their property.
 You may be entitled to lost earnings, medical bills, and pain related to your accident.

-Catania & Catania, P.A. has been serving Tampa, FL, for over 28 years.
+Catania and Catania Injury Lawyers has been serving Tampa, FL, for over 28 years.
 We’ve recovered hundreds of millions of dollars for our injured clients.

 Contact our law firm for a free case review with a Tampa premises liability lawyer ready to help you.

 How Catania and Catania Injury Lawyers Can Help with Your Premises Liability Case in Tampa

 Premises liability cases are notoriously complex.
 It can be challenging to prove a property owner was negligent.
 You may also clash with an insurance company that claims you are exaggerating your injuries or are even responsible for them.
 An experienced personal injury attorney can help you fight back and build a strong case for the compensation you need.

 Catania and Catania Injury Lawyers is an award-winning law firm serving accident victims in Tampa, Florida.
 Our small law office gives your case the resources and personal attention it needs for big results.
 We have recovered more than $500 million on behalf of our clients to date!